mjnickerson/csci-e-29-finalproject/README.md

 11) Scripts **must** be located in the folder named `scripts` to be run;
 *Future functionality will allow for adaptive naming pathways.*

 12) LuiGUI color schema can be customized - change var `color_schema` within the script, and add your own scheme.
-Schene 1 is default (shown below); Color 2 is a vintage game theme. *Support for expanded skins may be coming in the future (...not top priority)*.
+Schene 1 is default (shown above); Color 2 is a familiar vintage game theme. *Support for expanded skins may be coming in the future (...not top priority)*.

 -----